Esinko/Quick_Dynmap/README.md

 # Known bugs
 - The current name system has a bug where only one server's names apear.
 - Object conversion issue, probably caused by the above bug-
+- If you select a server -> oepn a map -> select the same server again -> maps won't open

 # Todo
 - Load a default map on startup.